Soweto uprising: Uprising

 The violence escalated, as bottle stores and beer halls, seen as outposts of the apartheid government, were targeted, as were the official outposts of the state.
 The violence had abated by nightfall.
 Police vans and armoured vehicles patrolled the streets throughout the night.

 Emergency clinics were swamped with injured and bloody children.
 The police requested for the hospital to provide a list of all victims with bullet wounds to prosecute them for rioting.
 The hospital administrator passed the request to the doctors, but the doctors refused to create the list.
-Doctors recorded bullet wounds as abscesses.
+The doctors recorded bullet wounds as abscesses.

-The 1,500 heavily-armed police officers deployed to Soweto on 17 June carried weapons, including automatic rifles, stun guns, and carbines.
-They drove around in armoured vehicles with helicopters monitoring the area from the sky.
+1,500 armed police officers were deployed to Soweto on 17 June carrying weapons, including automatic rifles, stun guns, and carbines.
+They drove around in armoured vehicles with helicopters monitoring the area from above.
 The South African Army was also ordered on standby as a tactical measure to show military force.
 Crowd control methods used by South African police at the time included mainly dispersement techniques.
+Hundreds of people were arrested, including activist Connie Mofokeng, who was tortured for information.

 Casualties and aftermath

-The number of people who died is usually given as 176, with estimates up to 700.
-The original government figure claimed only 23 students were killed; and the number of wounded was estimated to be over 1,000 people.
-Black students also killed two white people during the uprising, one of them Dr. Edelstein.
+The number of people who died in the massacre on June 16 is usually given as 176.
+The original government figure claimed only 23 students were killed, with the number of wounded estimated to be more than 1,000 people.
+Black students also killed two white people during the uprising, one of them Melville Edelstein.

 The clashes occurred while the South African government was being forced to "transform" apartheid in international eyes towards a more "benign" form.
 In October 1976, Transkei, the first Bantustan, was proclaimed "independent" by the government.
 That attempt to showcase supposed South African "commitment" to self-determination backfired, however, since Transkei was internationally derided as a puppet state.

 For the government, the uprising marked the most fundamental challenge yet to apartheid.
 The economic and political instability that it caused was heightened by the strengthening international boycott.
 It would be 14 years before Nelson Mandela was released, but the state could never restore the relative peace and social stability of the early 1970s, as black resistance grew.
+The liberation movements that were either weakened or exiled gained new momentum as a surge of recruits joined.

 Many white South Africans were outraged at the government's actions in Soweto.
 The day after the massacre, about 400 white students from the University of the Witwatersrand marched through Johannesburg's city centre in protest of the killing of children.
 Black workers went on strike as well and joined them as the campaign progressed.
 Riots also broke out in the black townships of other cities in South Africa.